 The University Library's Official Publications material can be requested and fetched from the Rare Books Room, regardless of publication date.
-A small reference collection remains on the open shelves in the West Room which can be browsed.
+There is a small reference collection in the Rare Books Room which can be browsed.
 Volumes can also be transferred to the Rare Books Room if required for consultation with fetched items.
 Most Official Publications material can be fetched within 20 minutes, but more complex enquiries may take longer, particularly on Saturdays.

 The Official Publications collection includes publications of:

 the governments of the United Kingdom, the Irish Republic, members of the Commonwealth, and some foreign countries

 more than fifty intergovernmental organisations including the United Nations and its specialist agencies, and the European Union.